Rosamond Jacob: pre-War of Independence

+post-War of Independence

 Jacob opposed the Anglo-Irish Treaty of 1921 and supported cause the Anti-Treaty IRA in the Irish Civil War, however, she sought peace above all, as did many in the labour movement.
 In July 1922 she alongside Maud Gonne led women activists in calling for a ceasefire between both sides, however, their call went ignored.
 In 1923 Jacob was arrested and imprisoned at Mountjoy Prison upon the government discovering that Sinn Féin's publicity department was based out of Hanna Sheehy-Skeffington's house, where Jacob was living.
 It was during this time she shared a cell with Dorothy Macardle, now also firmly on the Republican side.
+She became close friends with Macardle and shared a flat in Rathmines with her later in the 1920s.

-Between 1920 and 1927, Jacob was secretary of the Irishwomen's International League, which had begun life in 1916 as the Irish branch of the Women's International League for Peace and Freedom.
-As secretary, she a delegate to their congress in Vienna in 1921 and to Prague in 1929, and was among the organisers of the congress held in Dublin in 1926.
-It was also in 1926 that she followed De Valera and Countess Markievicz and their supporters out of Sinn Féin and into the Fianna Fáil following a split over the policy of using Abstentionism against Dáil Eireann.
+Between 1920 and 1927, Jacob was secretary of the Irishwomen's International League, which had begun life in 1916 as the Irish branch of the Women's International League for Peace and Freedom (WILPF).
+She and her colleague Lucy Kingston were the two Irish delegates to the Third International Women's Congress for Peace and Freedom in Vienna in 1921.
+She was among the organisers of the congress held in Dublin in 1926.
+It was also in 1926 that she followed De Valera and Countess Markievicz and their supporters out of Sinn Féin and into the Fianna Fáil party following a split over the policy of using Abstentionism against Dáil Éireann.
+In 1927 Jacob resigned as secretary of the Irish branch of the WILPF but went on to attend the organisation's congress in Prague in 1929 accompanied by Hanna Sheehy-Skeffington.

 In the 1930s found herself increasingly unhappy with the independent Irish state, finding it oppressive, patriarchal, and overtly catholic.
 In the face of this, she continued to throw herself into political and social activism.
 She joined the International Disarmament Declaration Committee as well as tried to create an organisation to oppose Capital Punishment in Ireland.
 In 1931 she travelled to Russia as a delegate of the Irish Friends of Soviet Russia, and upon her return to Dublin reportedly favourable on conditions there.

 It was in the 1920s and 1930s that Jacob was involved in a relationship with fellow republican Frank Ryan.
 She played a leading role in the political campaign to secure Ryan's freedom from Nationalist Spain, and later worked to defend his reputation after news of his death in Nazi Germany became known.